jacobs269/zipfianPaper/README.md

 # Zipfian Paper

 Find the paper in the file paper.pdf.
-The bibliography for the Data Science Day 2025 poster is contained in posterBibliography.pdf.

 ## Running Code and Simlulations From Paper